xxaisha/xxaisha/README.md

 </div>

 **What I (like to) Do (kind of):**
-- Juggle tasks and deadlines like a pro—prioritizing and organizing.
+- Juggle tasks and deadlines like a pro prioritizing and organizing.
 - Just chilling out

 **Skills:**